vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 - **Performance issues**: Systems experience an unexpected performance impact when running with Defender for Endpoint
 - **Application compatibility issues**: Applications experience unexpected behavior when running with Defender for Endpoint

 Creating an exclusion is one possible approach for addressing these types of issues.
+This article also includes [Alternatives to creating exclusions and allow indicators](#alternatives-to-creating-exclusions-and-allow-indicators).

+>[!NOTE]
->[!NOTE] Creating an exclusion should only be considered after thoroughly understanding the root cause of the unexpected behavior.
+> Creating an exclusion should only be considered after thoroughly understanding the root cause of the unexpected behavior.

 | Example scenario | Steps to consider |
 |:---|:----|